-&lt;sup>1Data for FY 2021 are for the months July - December 2021
+Data for FY 2022 are for the months July - December 2022.

-&lt;sup>2 On June 30, 2021, the entire amount of the USTIF loan to the General Fund was repaid in the amount of \$86.5 million.
+On June 30, 2021, the entire amount of the USTIF loan to the General Fund was repaid in the amount of \$86.5 million.

 Tank Demographics

 In Statistics by DEP County and Region, Chart 18 of this report, active tanks by county are listed.
 The number of active regulated tanks has decreased since 1994 due to the deregulation of commercial heating oil tanks, normal attrition, and upgrading to larger capacity tanks in place of numerous, smaller capacity tanks.
 Many tanks were taken out of service as a result of economic decisions relating to the 1998 upgrade requirement.